Student Enrichment

 Writing Fellows are trained peer facilitators who can support you at any stage of the writing process, from brainstorming, to organizing your argument, to polishing your final draft.
 Writing Fellows provide productive feedback on written work and offer strategies for writing in all skill levels and across all disciplines.

-Writing Fellows are available for appointments and throughout the week in the Writers’ Nook (on the main floor of the Library).
+Writing Fellows are available for appointments throughout the week in the Writers’ Nook (on the main floor of the Library).

 Interested in becoming a Writing Fellow?